eruption-project/eruption/docs/NETFX.md

 # Network FX Protocol Specification

-The Network FX protocol aims to be a simple and efficient protocol, used to assign colors to zones on the unified canvas.
+The Network FX protocol aims to be a simple and efficient protocol, used to assign colors to areas on the unified canvas.
 The Network FX server listens for commands on a TCP socket.
 Commands simply consist of 5 fields, each separated by a colon character (`:`)

-The first part of a command specifies a comma separated list, either a single index into the led map (_"the canvas"_), or a zone of indices into the led map.
+The first part of a command specifies a comma separated list, either a single index into the led map (_"the canvas"_), or an area of indices into the led map.
 Indices are numbered in column-major order, meaning that they are counted column-wise starting from top to bottom and from left to right.

 The following four parts of a command specify the components of the desired color, including an alpha channel.